JasonEtco/create-an-issue/README.md

       assignees: JasonEtco, octocat
 ```

-### URL output
+### Outputs

-If you need the URL of the issue that was created for another Action, you can use the `url` output:
+If you need the number or URL of the issue that was created for another Action, you can use the `number` or `url` outputs, respectively.
+For example:

 ```yaml
 steps: